 This course is an introduction to the material and subject possibilities of painting.
 The emphasis is on the fundamental principles of color, composition, and surface manipulation.
 Individual and group criticism is emphasized, including slide presentations and field trips.

 ART595A-F FREE INQUIRY

-Credits: 1-6 Prerequisites: Program chair approval Schedule: 1-6 hours weekly: Lecture (1-6) Free Inquiry Integrative Studies courses provide students with an in-depth study of current faculty and student interests and fulfill the same requirements as all Integrative Studies courses.
+Free Inquiry integrative studies courses provide students with an in-depth study of current faculty and student interests and fulfill the same requirements as all integrative studies courses.

 BUSINESS (BUS)

 BUS281 BUSINESS LAW